microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-manage-driver-update.md

 With the Windows Update for Business deployment service, you can deploy Windows updates to devices in an Azure AD tenant.
 Today, the deployment service supports [deployments](windowsupdates-deployments) of Windows 10/11 feature updates, expedited security updates, and driver updates.
 This topic focuses on managing the deployments of driver updates.
 For information about deploying feature updates, see [Deploy a feature update](windowsupdates-deploy-update).
 For information on deploying expedited security updates, see [Deploy an expedited security update](windowsupdates-deploy-expedited-update).

-When devices enrolled in the Windows Update for Business Deployment Service scan Windows Update, the deployment service collects scan results of applicable drivers that are better than what is currently installed on the device.
+When devices enrolled in the Windows Update for Business deployment service scan Windows Update, the deployment service collects scan results of applicable drivers that are better than what is currently installed on the device.
 The service then catalogs them to be browsed, approved, and scheduled for deployment.
 Only content that has been approved using the deployment service will be offered to devices as long as it remains enrolled in driver management.

 ## Prerequisites